Aarhus University By-laws

 Academic advising at university level

-Subsection (2) The chairmanship assembly holds meetings with the senior management team once or twice a year, at which the chairs submit a comprehensive report on the work of the academic councils during the preceding period, and at which the senior management team informs the chairs of matters of interest to the academic councils, in particular concerning upcoming initiatives.
+Subsection (2) The chairs’ assembly holds meetings with the senior management team once or twice a year, at which the chairs submit a comprehensive report on the work of the academic councils during the preceding period, and at which the senior management team informs the chairs of matters of interest to the academic councils, in particular concerning upcoming initiatives.

 Subsection (7) Once a year, in conjunction with an ordinary meeting, the board invites the senior management team and the chairs of the academic councils to report on the work of the academic councils.

-Department/school forums
+Departmental forums

 Composition